You will notice

 Odour

-smell may seem to emanate from the cat's body; this is because the toxins
+may also seem to emanate from the cat's body; this is because the toxins

 Severe Oral